Binary relation: Calculus of relations

 In contrast to homogeneous relations, the composition of relations operation is only a partial function.
-The necessity of matching range to domain of composed relations has led to the suggestion that the study of heterogeneous relations is a chapter of category theory as in the category of sets, except that the morphisms of this category are relations.
+The necessity of matching target to source of composed relations has led to the suggestion that the study of heterogeneous relations is a chapter of category theory as in the category of sets, except that the morphisms of this category are relations.
 The objects of the category Rel are sets, and the relation-morphisms compose as required in a category.

 Induced concept lattice

 Binary relations have been described through their induced concept lattices: